OfficeDev/office-scripts-docs/docs/resources/samples/clear-table-filter-for-active-cell.md

 ![After clearing column filter](../../images/after-filter-cleared.png)

-## Sample Excel file

-The example script can be applied to any Excel file with a table.
-For convenience, you can use the following file.

-* <a href="table-with-filter.xlsx">table-with-filter.xlsx</a>

-## Office Script sample code: Clear table column filter based on active cell
+## Office Scripts sample code: Clear table column filter based on active cell

-The following script clears the table column filter based on active cell location.
+The following script clears the table column filter based on active cell location and can be applied to any Excel file with a table.
+For convenience, you can download and use <a href="table-with-filter.xlsx">table-with-filter.xlsx</a>.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {